 During this two-week or four-week rotation the student will have opportunity to develop knowledge in a subspecialty of neurology.
 UWSMPH students can find more information in the course catalog and follow the elective enrollment process.

-UWSMPH processes visiting student applications through the VSLO application service.
-Before starting a VSLO application, interested visiting 4th year students should contact Dr. Luke Bradbury or Mary Beth Dunning about space availability and for department level approval to rotate.
+UWSMPH processes visiting student applications through the VSLO site.
+Department level approval is required before getting institutional approval from the UWSMPH Visiting Student Coordinator.
+Before starting a VSLO application, potential visiting 4th year students interested in adult neurology should contact Dr. Jerdan Ruff (firstname.lastname@example.org) for department approval to rotate.
+Potential visiting 4th year students interested in child neurology should email Hafsa Shahid (email@example.com).
 In your email please include a short paragraph regarding your interest in neurology and how we can help form a four-week rotation to fit specific interests you may have.
-After you have been given department-level approval by Dr. Bradbury, you will still need to follow the UWSMPH application process for receiving institutional approval.
+After you have been given department-level approval by Dr. Bradbury or Dr. Shahid, you will need to follow the UWSMPH application process for receiving institutional approval.
 Information about this process can be found here.
 UWSMPH does not accept international medical students.

 Independent Reading and/or Research in Neurology (676-910)